living-atlases/ala-bie/README.md

 For more details on the architecture see [BIE index](http://github.com/AtlasOfLivingAustralia/bie-index)

-Separation of concerns between the organisation specific application (ala-bie) and the plugin is that this application is responsible for configuration, styling and layout.
+Separation of concerns between the organisation specific application (ala-bie) and the plugin is that this application is responsible for configuration, styling, layout and i18n.